 Some people, including me, need some extra help when it comes to workout accountability.

 Know thyself.
-I hired a personal trainer two years ago because I was having trouble maintaining a workout schedule, and it’s one of the best investments.
-I’ve ever made for myself.
+I hired a personal in 2020 because I was having trouble maintaining a workout schedule, and it has been one of the best investments I’ve ever made for myself.

 If a personal trainer year-round isn’t feasible, consider hiring one just for fall or winter if you know you’ll have trouble keeping a consistent workout routine.
-Many trainers also offer semi-private sessions so you can split the cost with a friend.
+Many trainers also offer semi-private sessions, so you can potentially split the cost with a friend.

 Just like your workout buddy, a personal trainer will hold you accountable and offer some sort of consistency amidst busy holiday seasons and cold weather.